W3SS/microservices-software-architecture/README.md

 # Catalog App (Udacity project)

-CRUD web application is based on python-flask, Angularjs, SQLite, Webpack, OAuth2.
+CRUD web application is based on python-flask, Angularjs, SQLite, Webpack, OAuth2, Docker containers.
 The app uses REST API to make the communication possible between the client and the server code, JWT to make API calls secure.
 To add, update, delete items, a user has to be logged in, there are two ways to log in,